thchang/DualSimplex/README.md

    the standard inner product; and
  - c = [-q 1]^T.

-Then for the following linear program, a basis is primal feasibility if and only if it corresponds to the vertices of a Delaunay simplex, and a basis is dual feasible if and only if it corresponds to the vertices of a simplex containing q.
+Then for the following linear program, a basis is primal feasibile if and only if it corresponds to the vertices of a Delaunay simplex, and a basis is dual feasible if and only if it corresponds to the vertices of a simplex containing q.